 As one thing led to another i ended up liking it more to work with more than one discipline, asking my family, full of medical specialists, asking my friends from other design areas and other fellow architecture students for feedback on my thinking process, creating a healthy discussion environment where everyone could have something to give.

-In my 2 years in the company i was needed to make from basic PowerPoint presentations for consultants, to message optimization for well known brands in Photoshop, passing by elements for conferences such as posters, multi-screen presentations, cards and badges in Illustrator and InDesign.
-Half of my time in the company i worked in the Priority area “alone”, so i was the only one working in a really tight schedule where i had to solve any problem that came along in the most efficient and fast way, taking into consideration brands, consultants, other designers previously involved and whatever the main topic of the work was.
-I can say that i learned pretty well to work under pressure solving problems in an interdisciplinary way not only with designers but with customer service.
+In my 2 years in the company I gathered experience in a more graphical field, supporting in creating, designing, and formatting electronic presentations for consultants worldwide in a varied kind of formats and for a wide amount of purposes, taking care of elements for conferences such as posters, multi-screen presentations, cards and badges in Illustrator and InDesign and doing Photomanipulations for important brands worldwide.
+My time in McKinsey also showed me that one of my biggest strenghts is my time management.
+I was one of the few working in the tightest schedule where I had to solve any problem that came along in the most efficient and fast way, taking into consideration brands, consultants, other designers previously involved and whatever the main topic of the work was.
+I can say that i learned pretty well to work under pressure solving problems in an interdisciplinary way not only with diverse designers but with customer service and consultants too.

 Life lead me to Germany, where I landed my first job at TTE Strategy, a boutique consultancy agency that is growing fast and needed a designer with basically my skills.

 My position in TTE as a Graphic and Digital Experience Designer requires more than I did in McKinsey, yet gave me more room for learning and experimenting in areas like Motion Design, Design for Web, Marketing, Social Media and User Experience/User Interface design.